rajacsp/rajacsp.github.io/docs/education/personal-tutor.md

 ### Personalized Tutor / mentor

-- Start with greetings - Hi Deepak, How are you?
+- Start with greetings - Hi CSP, How are you?
 - Virtual AI
 - Language capability - English and all other languages
 - Tone and speed according to user's understanding